pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 Alternatively, you can define the observable as a list of observables, in which case the QNN will output a list of values.

 ### Scaling and Shifting the QNN Output
-For a given observable, by appropriately choosing the scale $\alpha$ and shift $\beta$, you can constrain the QNN output within a desired range.
+For any observable, by appropriately choosing the scale $\alpha$ and shift $\beta$, you can constrain the QNN output within a desired range.
 This is particularly useful for normalizing measurements or ensuring that values remain within a meaningful interval for optimization.
-To accomplish to ths task you need to know the maximum $\lambda_{max}$  and minimum $\lambda_{min}$ values of your QNN for the selected observable.
-Using these values, you can set the scale and shift so that the QNN output is mapped to a specific range [a,b].
+To accomplish to this, you need to determine the maximum $\lambda_{max}$ and minimum $\lambda_{min}$ values of your QNN for the selected observable.
+Using these values, you can set the scale $\alpha$ and shift $\beta$ so that the QNN output is mapped to a specific range $[a,b]$:

-To achieve this, choose:

 $$\alpha = \frac{b-a}{\lambda_{max}-\lambda_{min}}$$